 In 2021, the Lancet published the first large-scale investigation of climate anxiety in kids.
 Researchers surveyed 10,000 youth aged 16 to 25 in 10 countries and found that in all those countries, young people’s daily lives were affected by climate anxiety and other distressing emotions and thoughts about the issue.

-Climate change isn’t going away, which means adults need to find new and better ways to support young people by talking to them and teaching them about it.
+Climate change isn’t going away, which means adults (including parents, grandparents, teachers, aunts, uncles, siblings and friends) need to find new and better ways to support young people by talking to them and teaching them about it in age-appropriate ways.

 Don’t shy away from hard feelings